 Are there many tourists in Rome during August?

-July and August are the dates when there are more tourists in Rome, so it is normal to see streets full of people and places with long lines.
+Rome is a city that has many things to see and do all year round and therefore there is always tourism.
+Specifically, July and August are the months in which there is the greatest influx of tourists, so it is normal to see streets full of people and places with long lines.
 Italians also decide to travel during these dates, they go to the coasts to enjoy the summer.

 Just because there are a lot of tourists doesn't mean that there are no things to do, all the activities we mentioned before are available.
 So are museums and other places you can go to any month of the year.